asvela/keyoscacquire/keyoscacquire/docs/contents/usage.rst

 .. literalinclude :: ../../keyoscacquire/scripts/example.py

 See :ref:`osc-class` and :ref:`data-proc` for more.
-There are also some programmes that can be integrated in python scripts or used as examples, see :ref:`py-programmes`.
+The command line programmes have a python backend that can integrated in python scripts or used as examples, see :ref:`py-programmes`.